Behind The Scenes Words by Comuna Travel founder, Ioana Todosia

 We celebrated the launch of our website and experiential travel brand by throwing a party in Ottawa that played off of our travel ethos of embracing the unknown.
-We kept the location of the event a secret until the day before and welcomed guests into an underground Havana-inspired party that led them through a pair of cellar doors and into the basement of a heritage building in Ottawa's historic ByWard Market.
+We kept the location of the event a secret until the day before and welcomed guests into an underground Havana-inspired party.
+Guests were led through a pair of old cellar doors and into the basement of a heritage building in Ottawa's historic ByWard Market.

 We also felt moved to use our launch as an opportunity to fundraise for hurricane recovery efforts in Cuba and do our small part to help with rebuilding and relief efforts.
 Much of the northwestern coast of Cuba was devastated by September's intense hurricane season.
 The Category 5 Hurricane Irma destroyed thousands of homes, farms and businesses in some of Cuba's poorest provinces.
 Less than a week after the hurricane pummeled through Cuba, we were still welcomed into people's homes and shown the same hospitable and cheerful spirit that Cubans are known for.